Improved cosmological constraints on axion-lepton interactions: Results

 Around $m_a \sim 10$ eV our constraint becomes comparable to an approximate bound on the allowed fraction of warm DM coming from Ly-$\alpha$ forest observations.
 Note that we only extrapolate the results of hydrodynamical simulations for particles with $m \sim \mathcal{O}$(keV), so this bound should be treated simply as an indication that this region is potentially excluded (see Sec.~\ref{Sec: wDM} for more details).

 For the sake of comparison we show the simplified cosmological bounds derived exclusively from the $\Delta N_\mathrm{eff}$ constraint with the dashed horizontal lines of the same color as the CMB+BAO constraint.
 These are computed under the assumption that axions remain fully relativistic at recombination and can be compared with the upper limit on $\Delta N_\mathrm{eff}\leq 0.3$ at 95\% C.L. from the Planck analysis (see Sec.~\ref{Sec:axion_production} and Fig.~\ref{fig:dNeff_all} in particular).
 Since the axion abundance depends solely on their interaction strength, these bounds are mass independent.
 The constraint is absent for the $\tau$ coupling in the plot as it would fall below the relevant parameter space $f/|C_\tau| < 10^4$ GeV.
-While the limits obtained with each approach are very similar for small axion masses\footnote{The constraints on axion couplings stemming from $\Delta N_\mathrm{eff}\leq 0.3$ are typically stronger than those derived by us from Planck and DESI data for $m_a\ll0.1$~eV (the only exception being the constraints on $f/|C_e|$ which is an artifact resulting from our choice of the prior and a very steep dependence of $\dNeff$ on $f/|C_e|$).
-This is because the inclusion of DESI results relaxes the upper bound on $\dNeff$, as was already observed e.g. in Ref.~\cite{Allali:2024cji}.}, at higher masses our full analysis predictably provides stronger constraints than the simplified approach.
+While the limits obtained with each approach are very similar for small axion masses\footnote{The constraints on axion couplings stemming from $\Delta N_\mathrm{eff}\leq 0.3$ are slightly different than those derived by us from Planck and DESI data for $m_a\ll0.1$~eV.
+The inclusion of DESI results relaxes the upper bound on $\dNeff$, as was already observed e.g. in Ref.~\cite{Allali:2024cji}, while the choice of the prior (in combination with a steep dependence of $\dNeff$ on $f/|C|$ ) can result in a weaker bound comparing to the $\dNeff$ constraint.}, at higher masses our full analysis predictably provides stronger constraints than the simplified approach.
 This highlights the importance of properly accounting for the axion mass and for the transition from the relativistic to the non-relativistic regime.

 In addition we show the complementary astrophysical constraints on the interaction strength as green dash-dotted lines and the shaded region of the corresponding color to highlight the excluded parameter space.
 The electron and muon couplings are constrained by the distinct astrophysical observations: the observed shape of the white dwarf luminosity function~\cite{MillerBertolami:2014rka} and the energy-loss argument for SN1987A~\cite{Caputo:2021rux}, respectively.
 These yield the following 95\% C.L. limits: